 Credit policy and methodology

-- Businesses must have a minimum of one year of existence - Businesses must be registered (Business Registration Card) - No guarantee is required - Close client monitoring by Relationship Officers (ROs)
+- Businesses must have a minimum of one year of existence (except for start-up loans). - Businesses must be registered (Business Registration Card). - No guarantee is required. - Close client monitoring by Relationship Officers (ROs).

 6. REPORTING WITH INTEGRITY (CONT'D)